Intrinsic Image Transfer for Illumination Manipulation: Introduction

+We further remark that our IIT method takes a small step toward clarifying the internal relationship between ``intrinsic'' layers and a wide range of image illumination-related tasks.
+It is in nature built on intrinsic images, but it does not strive to explore an explicit intrinsic image decomposition.
+Instead, we implicitly characterize and regularize the underlying ``intrinsic'' image layers based on the well-known spatially-smoothing illumination and illumination-invariant reflectance assumption.
+The experimental results also demonstrate its versatility and many potential benefits to illumination compensation, image enhancement, HDR image compression, and so on.

-The paper is organized as follows.
-In Section 2, we discuss the related work.
-Our IIT algorithm is presented in Section 3.
-A generalized intrinsic image model and its connections to image illumination manipulation are discussed in Section 3.1 and 3.2, respectively.
-The methodology, together with three photorealistic losses, is systemically explored in Section 3.3.
-In Section 4, a series of experimental results are presented with the quantitative evaluation on different datasets.
-In Section 5, we draw our concluding remarks and future directions.
+The rest paper is organized as follows.
+The related work is presented in Section \ref{sec:related_work}.
+The proposed method is presented in Section \ref{sec:methodology}, in which a generalized intrinsic image model and its connections to image illumination manipulation are discussed in Section \ref{subsec:intrinsic_model} and \ref{subsec:multiple_observations}, respectively; and the model together with three photorealistic losses is systemically explored in Section \ref{subsec:iit_model}.
+In Section \ref{experimental_results}, a series of experimental results are presented with the quantitative evaluation on different image datasets.
+In Section \ref{conclusion}, we draw our concluding remarks and future directions.